 By systematically examining various intracortical synapses within layer 4 of the mouse visual cortex, demonstrate that in the developing visual cortical circuit, temporal dynamics of intracortical excitatory synapses are selectively regulated by visual experience prior to the critical period onset, while that of intracortical inhibitory synapses and long-range thalamocortical excitatory synapses remained unchanged.
-This provides an additional essential circuitmechanism for regulating critical period plasticity aside from the well-known inhibitory threshold mechanism.
-See Miao et al., (2016) Cell Reports, http://dx.doi.org/10.1016/j.celrep.2016.07.013.
-[PDF]
+This provides an additional essential exciatory circuit mechanism for regulating critical period plasticity.
+See Miao et al., (2016) Cell Reports, [PDF]

-Our latest study, collaborated with Dr. Le-ping Cheng's group at ION, CAS, show that the expression of single transcriptor factor Ascl1 alone is sufficient to convert astrocytes directly into functional neurons in the intact mouse brain.
-The transdifferentiated neurons mature progressively and fully integrate into existing synaptic circuits in the dorsal midbrain, striatum, and neocortex in the postnatal and adult mouse brain.
+Our study, collaborated with Dr. Le-ping Cheng's group at ION, CAS, show that the expression of single transcriptor factor Ascl1 alone is sufficient to convert astrocytes directly into functional neurons in the intact mouse brain.
+The transdifferentiated neurons functionally mature progressively and form functional synapses with existing neighboring neurons of circuits in the dorsal midbrain, striatum, and neocortex in the postnatal and adult mouse brain.
 Thus, our work offers potential therapeutic approaches for neural regeneration.
 See Liu et al. (2015) J. Neurosci., 35(25):9336 –9355.
 [PDF]

-Using in vivo whole-cell recording from the developng mouse V1, we demonstrate that the coincidence of binocular synaptic inputs from the two eyes is a hallmark of the critical period and serves as neural substrates for the induction of experience-dependent ocular dominance plasticity of the developing V1.
-Computational simulation further suggests the coincident inputs mediates the plasticity via a homeostatic synaptic learning mechanism.
+What correlated inputs from the two eyes are responsible for mediating the critical period plasticity in developing V1 remains unclear.
+Using in vivo whole-cell recording from the mouse V1, we demonstrate that the coincidence of binocular synaptic inputs from the two eyes is a hallmark of the critical period and serves as neural substrates for the induction of experience-dependent ocular dominance plasticity of the developing V1, through a homeostatic synaptic learning mechanism.
 See Chen et al., (2014) J. Neurosci., 34(8):2940-2955.
 [PDF]

 Activity-induced synaptic modification provides a cellular basis for developmental refinement of neuronal connections and for the information storage that is associated with learning and memory.
 Here, we show that at developing hippocamal GABAergic synapses, a bi-directional modification of GABAergic synapses that is induced by repetitive coincident pre- and postsynaptic spiking at different frequenciesand postsynaptic GABA(B)R activation mediates the LTP.
 See Xu et al., (2008) Nat.
 Neurosci., 11, 1410 - 1418.
 [PDF]